martinboller/gse/README.md

 # Greenbone Vulnerability Manager 21.4.x Source Code Edition Installation script

-### Bash script automating the installation of Greenbone Vulnerability Manager 21.4.3 (October 2021 releases) on Debian 10 or 11
+### Bash script automating the installation of Greenbone Vulnerability Manager 21.4.4 (February 2022 release) on Debian 10 or 11

 Installation will be located in
 - /opt/gvm/ for binaries.